minvws/nl-kat-coordination/docs/source/developer_documentation/first_development.rst

     checkbox in front of it.
 Then you can change the clearance level on the bottom of the page.
-To be able to get an IPAddressV4 OOI from this object, we will need to give it a clearance level of L1 or higher.
-For this example lets set it to L2 for a reason explained later.
+To be able to get an IPAddressV4 OOI from this object, we will need to give it a clearance level of L1 or higher. for this example, lets set it to L2 for a reason explained later.
 17. After doing this we can go to the Tasks tab and see that boefjes have started running on our provided OOI.
 Now the "DnsRecords"